- Education and Science»

-CONQUEST - 13: DUKE WILLIAM'S KINDRED - The Trouble-maker Odo, Bishop of Bayeux
+CONQUEST - 13: DUKE WILLIAM'S KINDRED - Odo Bishop Of Bayeux, The Once Strongly Loyal Half-brother

 Initially Odo was one of William's staunchest supporters, rallying the Normans when they faltered at rumours of the duke's demise on Caldbec Hill